Research outputs per year

 Dr

-I have been working for the University of Portsmouth since January 2018.
-I am based at RAF College Cranwell in Lincolnshire, where I teach the history of war and military aviation, international security and relations, and the future of armed conflict.
+I am Deputy Director of Portsmouth Military Education team.
+I have been working for the University of Portsmouth since January 2018 teaching the history of war and military aviation, international security and relations, and the future of armed conflict to Officer Cadets at RAF College Cranwell.

 Since 2022, I have been the host of Air Power and International Security, which is a podcast aimed at people interested in how air power and technology influence war and security.
 Each episode features an interview with a practitioner or academic during which we discuss their experiences or research.
 The show is freely available on all the major podcast platforms.